mlswg/mls-architecture/draft-ietf-mls-architecture.md

 We assume that all transport connections are secured via some transport layer security mechanism such as TLS {{?I-D.ietf-tls-tls13}}.
-However, as noted above, the security of MLS will generally survive compromise of the transport layer.
-Note that this may not extend to connections with the AS, which will typically require authentication at a minimum.
+However, as noted above, the security of MLS will generally survive compromise of the transport layer, so long as identities provided by the AS are authenticated at a minimum.

 ### Message Secrecy and Authentication {#message-secrecy-authentication}